virginiasa/QuoteScroll-Privacy/privacy-policy.md

 Because we collect no data on our end, there is nothing for us to delete.
 All data (favorites, notes, preferences) lives on your device or in your iCloud account.

 To delete everything:
-- **Delete the App** — removes all locally stored data from your device.
+- **Delete the App**: removes all locally stored data from your device.
-- **Disable iCloud sync** (see Section 2) and delete the App — removes iCloud-synced data as well.
+- **Disable iCloud sync** (see Section 2) and delete the App: removes iCloud-synced data as well.

 ---

 ## 8. Changes to This Policy

-If we update this policy in a meaningful way — for example, if a future version of the App adds a new feature that handles data differently — we will update the "Last updated" date above and post the new policy at the same URL.
+If we update this policy in a meaningful way, for example, if a future version of the App adds a new feature that handles data differently, we will update the "Last updated" date above and post the new policy at the same URL.
 Continued use of the App after a change constitutes acceptance of the updated policy.

 ---